 PMAD can have significant effects on the entire family.
 For this reason, New Jersey law requires that those who have just given birth be screened for postpartum depression (PPD) before leaving the hospital or birthing center.
 Screening is also required at the first few postpartum visits.
 Additionally, law requires that prospective and new parents (and their families if available) receive education on some of the signs of PPD and how to access help.

 Through funding from the New Jersey Department of Health, Central Jersey Family Health Consortium (CJFHC) offers the Pregnancy & Postpartum Wellness Program in order to support birthing people who have concerns about how they are feeling emotionally during the perinatal period.
 We provide emotional support, information regarding support groups for new parents, and referral to counseling services if desired.
 All services are provided free of charge.
 (We do not, however, provide behavioral health counseling directly.)
 In short, we want to know “How are you REALLY doing?”

 Self-referral is encouraged.
 A bilingual staff member is available for those who speak Spanish.
 Interpretation services for other languages is also available.

 Please contact the Program Manager at (732) 937-5437 ext.
 179 or PMAD@CJFHC.org with any questions.

-To refer a client or to self-refer, please visit https://cjfhc.gomohealth.info/pmad-referral/
+To confidentially refer a client or if you are struggling, please visit https://cjfhc.gomohealth.info/pmad-referral/